MuryScript/Apex-UI-Library/README.md

 # Apex UI Library

 A modern, high-performance UI library built for Roblox executors.
-Designed with a focus on clean aesthetics, smooth animations, and a dead-simple API — so you spend less time building interfaces and more time building features.
+Designed with a focus on clean aesthetics, smooth animations, and a dead-simple API.

 ---